LukeGrahamLandry/franca/README.md

 - mach-o (macos), elf (linux)
 - executables, dynamic libraries, relocatable object files
-- jit: for comptime execution
+- jit for comptime execution

-All the tests pass on macos-arm64 and most on macos-amd64.
-On linux-(amd64,arm64,riscv64) the compiler can compile itself but not all tests pass.
-(I haven't transcribed all the platform specific struct layouts/magic numbers yet).
 On windows you can use WSL.

 The compiler does not depend on libc (on linux, when built with -syscalls).

-The webassembly target is still a work in progress (no threads, doesn't follow c abi, poor codegen, etc), but the compiler can (slowly) compile itself.
+The webassembly target is still a work in progress (doesn't follow c abi, poor codegen, etc), but the compiler can (slowly) compile itself.

 ## Documentation